OSGP/Documentation/GLOSSARY.md

 Open Smart Grid Platform, a solution to control and monitor smart devices.
 The OSGP project is built using open source tools and standards.

 # SSLD
-Sub Station Lighting Device, a smart grid device that is used to control and monitor public lighting and tariff switching.
+Sub Station Lighting Device, a smart grid device that is used to control and monitor public lighting (several street lights) and tariff switching for an area.
+# PSLD
+Public Street Lighting Device, a smart grid device that is used to control and monitor a single street light.

 # OSLP
 Open Source Lighting Protocol, the protocol used to communicate with SSLD and other smart grid devices.